onflow/flow-emulator/README.md

 docker run -e FLOW_PORT=9001 -e FLOW_VERBOSE=true gcr.io/dl-flow/emulator
 ```

-The full list of configurable variables is specified [by the config of the `start` command](https://github.com/dapperlabs/flow-go-sdk/blob/master/cli/emulator/start/start.go#L20-L27).
+The full list of configurable variables is specified [by the `Config` struct](cmd/emulator/main.go).

 The environment variable names are the upper-case struct fields names, prefixed with `FLOW_`.

 #### Accounts